ITCarst/recurring-monthly-expenses/README.md

 - `expressjs`
 - `graphql`
 - `mysql` || `sqlite3` - still haven't decided over network capabilities (do you want that???!!!)
     - I can imagine people want to sink there data over multiple devices but....I havent' decied
-    - there are the posibilites and I will create a feature toggle
 - `Docker`
 - `docker-compose` - to start also the mysql container
 - more to be defined either AWS Lambda, cloud sync etc. because it's work in progress the ops are still to be defined